How We Train Specifically for Trail Running, Sky Running, and Ultra-Trail

-Using the information gathered through our Arduua Tests for Skyrunning as part of the Build Your Plan phase, we will be able to determine your base fitness level to create a training plan that is 100% tailored for you.
+Utilizing the insights gained from our Arduua Tests for Skyrunning during the Build Your Plan phase, we accurately gauge your base fitness level, mobility, and strength levels, enabling us to create a training plan tailored precisely to you.

-The training is online based and as tools we use the Trainingpeaks platform, your training watch and an external pulse band.
-You keep contact with your coach through the Trainingpeaks platform and video meetings.
+Our training is online-based, utilizing the Trainingpeaks platform, your training watch, and an external pulse band.
+You maintain contact with your coach through the Trainingpeaks platform and video meetings.